Food waste is a huge global issue that we’ve discussed from a number of angles here on Eco & Beyond.

 When freezing food, it should be stored properly in the freezer to stop the cold air from drying it out – a side effect often known as “freezer burn”.

-To make the most of your home freezing, place food in an air-tight container or wrap well in foil or cling film.
+To make the most of your home freezing, place food in an air-tight container or wrap well in foil or an environmentally friendly cling film alternative.
 Expel any air from the container or wrapping to reduce the risk of freezer burn.

 Tip 3: Make the Most of Meat